polyverse/sh.polyverse.io/README.md

 Subcommands can be added by adding an additional script to the `scripts/` folder.
 A few guidelines:

 * Scripts should be sh-compatible (meaning no bash).
 The first line should be `#!/bin/sh`.
-* If you want to read command-line arguments, you must `shift` once beforehand.
-This is because the subcommand is passed as $1 to prevent `sh -s` from processing subcommand options as `sh` options.
+* Before processing command-line arguments, you must `shift` once beforehand.
+This is because the subcommand is passed as `$1` to prevent `sh -s` from processing subcommand options as `sh` options.
 * Include `SHORT_DESCRIPTION="<some description>"` in the script somewhere for it to be published as part of the parent script's usage.
+* Always support the `--help` option.

 ## Testing